Two more charged after teenager found dead in Clementi flat

-SINGAPORE - Two more people - a 62-year-old man and a 41-year-old woman - have been charged in connection with the case of a 19-year-old teenager who was found dead in a Clementi flat on May 5.
+Two more people - a 62-year-old man and a 41-year-old woman - have been charged in connection with the case of a 19-year-old woman who was found dead in a Clementi flat on May 5.

-The following day, the brother of the victim, Huang Bocan, 29, was charged with one count of voluntarily causing grievous hurt to Ms Huang Baoying.
+On May 6, Huang Bocan, 29, the brother of the victim, was charged with one count of voluntarily causing grievous hurt to Ms Huang Baoying.

-All three of those charged had allegedly used a wooden pole to hit Ms Huang at around 11pm on May 4.
+All three individuals charged had allegedly used a wooden pole to hit Ms Huang at around 11pm on May 4.

 Court documents did not state the relationship between Lim, Chee and the victim.

-All three of those charged are currently remanded at Central Police Division and are expected to return to court on May 19.
+The three individuals charged are currently remanded at the Central Police Division and are expected to return to court next Wednesday.

 If convicted of voluntarily causing grievous hurt, they could be jailed for up to 10 years and fined or caned.